lsb53/finalproject/README.md

 Each plot contains two panels, one for each root height (100 and 1000 ybp).
 These plots were used to qualitatively assess the ability of posterior inference to accurately estimate the simulated substitution rate.

 ## Results
+When sequences were generated under a strict molecular clock with 20 taxa and 1200bp nucleotide sequences, posterior inference was able to recover the correct nucleotide substitution rates with narrow 95% HPDs for all five replicates when the simulated substitution rate was 1.0E-4 subs/site/year and the root height was set at 100 ybp.
+However, when the root height was 1000 ybp, the mean substitution rates were less accurate and two of the five estimates had long-tailed posterior distributions tending toward zero (Fig. 1).
+For both root heights at 1.0E-6 and 1.0E-8 subs/site/year, the mean estimated substitution rates were much higher than the true value with long-tailed posterior distributions tending toward zero.

 <p>
   <img src="/Ranavirus%20simulations/Plots/20taxa_1200bp.png" width="660" height="480" title="20 taxa + 1200bp plot">